dhruba-j-das-git/React-Based-interactive-demonstration-of-QKD/README.md

 # Quantum Cryptography Simulator

 A React-based interactive demonstration of quantum key distribution using the BB84 protocol.
-This educational tool helps visualize and understand the fundamental principles of quantum cryptography.

 ## Features